dennydennie/protocol-docs/ui-components/card.md

 ## Supported Properties

+EarnKeeper does not support all properties of the underlying control, the currently supported properties are below.

 | Name     | Type        | Description                                       |
 | -------- | ----------- | ------------------------------------------------- |
 | title    | string      | The card title                                    |